linto-ai/linto-stt/nemo/README.md

 docker run -p 8080:80 --name linto-stt-nemo -e SERVICE_MODE=http -e MODEL=linagora/linto_stt_fr_fastconformer -e ARCHITECTURE=hybrid_bpe lintoai/linto-stt-nemo
 ```

-If you have a GPU, you can add `--gpus all` to the command.
+If a GPU is available, add `--gpus all` to the command before the image name.

 Once the API is running, you can test it using:
 ```sh